-Personal checks shall be accepted with proper identification by the College for fees, tuition, services, and bookstore items.
+The College will accept personal checks with proper identification for fees, tuition, services, and bookstore items.
 When a bank refuses to honor a personal check, the college shall charge a service fee to the person who presented the check.
-This service fee may not exceed \$30 or 5% of the face value of the check, whichever is greater, plus the amount of any fee charged to the College by the financial institution.
+This service fee may not exceed \$30 and will include the amount of any fee charged to the College by the financial institution.